Vision

 Fighting back against Trump’s Power Grabs

+Last year, Trump called on Texas to eliminate Democratic congressional seats because his policies were already showing to be so unpopular.
+Rather than letting the voters’ voices be heard, he tried to rig the election so Republicans would win no matter what.
 States like California responded, but Maryland has yet to act.
 I was proud to be the very first witness to provide testimony in support of redrawing Maryland’s congressional map at the first public hearing of the Governor’s Redistricting Advisory Commission.
-Unfortunately, the Maryland Senate has refused to take up the House-passed bill.
+Unfortunately, the Maryland Senate refused to take up the House-passed bill.
 We must take action before it’s too late because there’s too much at stake.

 -